 Note: Brown Cow pub is a great place to have a drink, so don’t hesitate to have a break there!

 From there, cross Ireland Bridge over the River Aire towards Main Street.
-You should see All Saints Church on your left hand side.
+You should see All Saints Church on your left hand side – one of Bingley’s oldest landmarks, with parts of the building dating back to the 12th century.
+The stretch of road in front of the church is Old Main Street, the historic heart of Bingley and the oldest part of the town, where you can still see some of the original stone buildings that lined the ancient market route.
 At the lights, cross the road and turn left, pass the Fire Station and on the right you will find a pedestrian bridge crossing over the bypass which was named after Bingley born astronomer Sir Fred Hoyle.
-Make your way towards the Leeds and Liverpool canal.
-Once on the canal, the first set of locks you will see is the Three Rise Locks with the Damart Mill in the background.
-Go left and follow the towpath, then after the first turn you can't miss the astonishing feature that is the Five Rise Locks – see picture.
-This set of locks is a unique feature as it’s the tallest staircase locks in the country.
-It was opened in 1774 and was a key element to the economic development of Bradford’s textile industry.
-The canal and the locks are now looked after by the Canal & River Trust and if you have a Smartphone, don’t hesitate to scan the QR codes on the information posts they have dotted all around the area.
-Or take a look at our Bingley Five Rise Locks Family Walk to find out more about this site.
+Make your way towards the Leeds and Liverpool Canal.
+Once on the canal, the first set of locks you will see is the Three Rise Locks with the Damart Mill chimney in the background – a striking reminder of Bingley’s textile past.
+Go left and follow the towpath, then after the first turn you can’t miss the astonishing Five Rise Locks – see picture.
+This staircase lock is the tallest of its kind in the country, a remarkable feat of 18th century engineering.
+Opened in 1774, it was a key element in the economic development of Bradford’s textile industry, allowing heavily laden barges to climb over 59 feet in one continuous flight.
+The canal and the locks are now cared for by the Canal & River Trust.
+Take a look at our Bingley Five Rise Locks Family Walk to find out more about this iconic site.

 Note: At the top of the locks is the Five Rise Locks café.
 Another great place for a break and an ice cream!